ethiapath/musicIsCool/README.md

-# Product Name
+# musicIsCool
-> Short blurb about what your product does.
+> A thing that shows you why music is cool

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]